310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% bubble Midori nod2 %}
 ♪\~♪\~

-Uh, it looks somewhat like this, do you get the feeling?
+Uh, it looks somewhat like this, do you get what I’m going for?
 {% endbubble %}

 {% bubble Tetora %}
 So a basket full of sweet potatoes and pumpkins, with chestnuts and mushrooms?
 They each have eyes and noses to ‘em.

-There’s “Dossari-chan”[^2] written underneath the basket; is it the name of the characters?
+There’s “Dossari-chan”[^1] written underneath the basket; is it the name of the characters?
 {% endbubble %}

 {% bubble Midori smile %}